Rahul is a TV addict who can't get enough of twisted, gasp-inducing shows like "The Handmaid's Tale" and "Black Mirror".

 Jerry Seinfeld, George Costanza, Elaine Benes, and Cosmo Kramer are four sociopaths living their frustrated lives in New York City.
-Anyone outside their circle, including romantic partners, are unable to handle their eccentric behaviors.
+Anyone outside their circle, including romantic partners, is unable to handle their eccentric behaviors.
 Most people consider Seinfeld as the show that paved the way for other future sitcoms.
 The characters keep you entertained for nine seasons straight, before making you re-watch it all over again.
 Anything created by comedy geniuses Jerry Seinfeld and Larry David is amazing, but this is undoubtedly their Mona Lisa.

 Each episode is based on a stand-up routine by Jerry Seinfeld, which is displayed at the beginning and end.
 However, none of them focuses on a particular theme or storyline because the show is about “nothing”.
 “Nothing” in the sense that the characters are simply living their normal lives, but they’re unaware of their entertaining absurdities.
 They have problems that need to be resolved but the writers don’t compromise the character’s authentic selves for that.
 Watch Seinfeld right away if you don’t want to be left behind on all the cultural references and memorable one-liners.